flenniken/statictea/docs/messages.md

     "Exception: \'$1\'.",   ## wExceptionMsg
     "Stack trace: \'$1\'.", ## wStackTrace
     "Unexpected exception: \'$1\'.", ## wUnexpectedException
-    "The root json element must be an object.
-Skipping file: $1.", ## wInvalidJsonRoot "Unable to parse the json file.
-Skipping file: $1.", ## wJsonParseError "File not found: $1.",  ## wFileNotFound
+    "The root json element must be an object (dictionary).", ## wInvalidJsonRoot "Unable to parse the JSON.", ## wJsonParseError "File not found: $1.",  ## wFileNotFound
     "Unable to open file: $1.", ## wUnableToOpenFile "The log file is over 1 GB.", ## wBigLogFile